vblanco20-1/vulkan-guide/docs/chapter-4/double_buffering.md

 	VK_CHECK(vkResetCommandBuffer(get_current_frame()._mainCommandBuffer, 0));
 ```

 At this moment, the frame overlap should be working fine.
-Try to compile and run the program, and check that the validation layers dont complain about anything.
+Try to compile and run the program, and check that the validation layers don't complain about anything.
 If in doubt, compare it with the example code for the chapter.

-You can try to increase the FRAME_OVERLAP value.
+You can try to increase the `FRAME_OVERLAP` value.
 By increasing it, you will add more latency to the program in cases where the CPU goes faster than the GPU.
 Keeping it at 2, and maybe increasing it to 3 if you have jittery framerate is the normal thing.
 You can also set it to 1 to completely disable all frame overlapping.

-Now that we have done better cpu-gpu work overlap, it is time to do descriptor sets.
+Now that we have done better CPU-GPU work overlap, it is time to do descriptor sets.

 Next: [Descriptor sets]({{ site.baseurl }}{% link docs/chapter-4/descriptors.md %})